Beverage antenna

-The Beverage antenna or "wave antenna" is a long-wire receiving antenna mainly used in the low frequency and medium frequency radio bands, invented by Harold H. Beverage in 1921.
-It is used by amateur radio operators, shortwave listeners, longwave radio DXers and for military applications.
+The Beverage antenna, a very early type of wave antenna or traveling wave antenna, is a long-wire receiving antenna mainly used in the low frequency and medium frequency radio bands, invented by H.H.
+Beverage in 1921.
+It is used by amateur radio operators, shortwave listeners, longwave radio DXers, and for military applications.

-A Beverage antenna consists of a horizontal wire from one-half to several wavelengths long (tens to hundreds of meters; yards at HF to several kilometres; miles for longwave) suspended above the ground, with the feedline to the receiver attached to one end, and the other end of the wire terminated through a resistor to ground.
+A Beverage antenna consists of a horizontal wire from one-half to several wavelengths long (tens to hundreds of meters / yards for shortwaves; up to several kilometres / miles for longwaves) suspended above the ground, with the feedline to the receiver attached to one end, and the other end of the wire terminated through a resistor to ground.
 The antenna has a unidirectional radiation pattern with the main lobe of the pattern at a shallow angle into the sky off the resistor-terminated end, making it ideal for reception of long distance skywave (skip) transmissions from stations over the horizon which reflect off the ionosphere.
 However the antenna must be built so the wire points in the direction of the transmitter(s) to be received.

-The advantages of the Beverage are excellent directivity, a wider bandwidth than resonant antennas, and a strong ability to receive distant and overseas transmitters.
-Its disadvantages are its physical size, requiring considerable land area, and inability to rotate to change the direction of reception.
-Installations often use multiple Beverage antennas to provide wide azimuth coverage.
+The advantages of Beverage antennas are their excellent directivity, wider bandwidth than conventional resonant antennas, and the ability to clearly receive distant and overseas transmitters.
+Their disadvantages are very long physical size, requiring considerable land area, and because of the length, being unfeasible to rotate to different reception directions.
+As a work-around, antenna installations often use multiple Beverage antennas to provide wide azimuth coverage.

 History

 Harold Beverage experimented with receiving antennas similar to the Beverage antenna in 1919 at the Otter Cliffs Radio Station.
 He discovered in 1920 that an otherwise nearly bidirectional long-wire antenna becomes unidirectional by placing it close to the lossy earth and by terminating one end of the wire with a resistor.
 In 1921, Beverage was granted a patent for his antenna.
-That year, Beverage long-wave receiving antennas up to 9 mi long had been installed at RCA's Riverhead, New York, Belfast, Maine, Belmar, New Jersey, and Chatham, Massachusetts receiver stations for transatlantic radiotelegraphy traffic.
-Perhaps the largest Beverage antenna—an array of four phased Beverages 3 mi long and 2 mi wide—was built by AT&T in Houlton, Maine, for the first transatlantic telephone system opened in 1927.
+That year, Beverage long-wave receiving antennas up to 9 mi long had been installed at RCA's Riverhead, New York, Belfast, Maine, Belmar, New Jersey, and Chatham, Massachusetts receiver stations for transatlantic radiotelegraph traffic.
+Perhaps the largest Beverage antenna – an array of four phased Beverages 3 mi long and 2 mi wide – was built by AT&T in Houlton, Maine, for the first transatlantic telephone system, opened in 1927.